OkotieAsiekunmoritse/altschool-cloud-exercises-project/Exercise 2 - Week 2(Week 4 on LMS)/php readme.md

 ## How I Installed my PHP 7.4 version on my Ubuntu 20.04 ##
 Follow me on another interesting journey as I install PHP version 7.4 on my Ubuntu local environment.<br>
+Although, I had earlier installed before creating this,hence the last step says the PHP 7.4 is already the newest version.
+But I just want to share with you what your outcome should look like.<br>

-First off, I cannot deny that I did some research and finally realized how to go about this process, these were the steps I took:<br>
+Also, I cannot deny that I did some research and finally realized how to go about this process, these were the steps I took:<br>
 **Step 1**<br>
 Started the process on my command prompt, were I ran the command ``` sudo apt-get``` to update itself<br> and it produced the outcome below:<br>